rtaph/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

+>2.
+Calculate and report the mean and median total number of steps taken per day

 The mean number of steps is 10766 and the median is 10765.

 ## What is the average daily activity pattern?

+>1.
+Make a time series plot (i.e. `type = "l"`) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r